noahfarr/fanda/README.md

 ## Features
 - Seamless Extraction: Pull scalar histories, configuration configs, and summary metrics from W&B runs easily.
 - Publication Ready: Generate clean, professional figures using matplotlib and seaborn defaults tailored for academic papers.
-- Filtering: Easily select runs based on tags, groups, or specific configuration hyperparameters.
-- DataFrame Integration: Convert W&B run histories directly into Pandas DataFrames for custom analysis.
+- Transformations: Easily transform your data to accelerate your analysis.

 ## Installation
 You can install fanda directly from PyPi: